 If I fail, how much does it cost to take the exam again?

+If you do not pass, the exam, you may take another prep course with no additional charge.
 The fee to take the exam again is $350 USD.

 Where do people go to sit for the exam (who are the testing providers)?